Roots (Sepultura album): Lyrical and visual themes

 Much of Roots references Brazilian culture, history, lore, and politics, either directly or indirectly.
 According to Max Cavalera, "Roots Bloody Roots" is "about believe in yourself, about be proud of your heritage, proud of where you come from.
 Really powerful but simple lyrics.
 So it's really about just be down with your own roots and believe in your roots".
 In a 1996 MTV Europe clip, Max Cavalera explained the meaning behind the song as: "Don't give in.
 What you believe is for life, even if people try all the time to change you.
 The song is about 'don't let the bastards grind you down.

-"Ratamahatta" is "a celebration of life in Brazil's favela slums, sung all in Portuguese, which tells the stories of people like Zé do Caixão (Coffin Joe) and Lampião, the leader of an early 1900s outlaw gang from north Brazil, whose head was put on public display after he was captured".
+"Ratamahatta" is "a celebration of life in Brazil's favela slums, sung mostly in Portuguese, which tells the stories of people like Zé do Caixão (Coffin Joe) and Lampião, the leader of an early 1900s outlaw gang from north Brazil, whose head was put on public display after he was captured".
 "Itsári" ("Roots" in the Xavante language) features a Xavante healing ceremony chant.
 "Ambush" is "a tribute to murdered South American rain-forest activist Chico Mendes".
 "Dictatorshit" addresses the 1964 Brazilian coup d'état.
 "Endangered Species" addresses environmental destruction.
 "Cut-Throat" is about Epic Records, who the band had some trouble with during their previous album, Chaos A.D.; the last words in the song are "Enslavement, Pathetic, Ignorant, Corporations", spelling "Epic".
 The lyrics to "Attitude" were co-written by Dana Wells, Max Cavalera's stepson, whose death (in part) led to the events which caused Max to leave the band.
 Dana also came up with the concept for the video for the song, featuring Brazilian Jiu-Jitsu experts the Gracie family.